seastan/lotr-lcg-set-generator/README.md

 Below is a list of all supported filters:

 - `[encounter set]` - all cards from a particular encounter set.
 For example: `[Caves Map]`.
-- `card name` - all cards with a particular name.
-For example: `Shores of Anduin`.
-- `card GUID` - all cards with a particular GUID.
-For example: `de8c3087-3a5d-424c-b137-fb548beb659e`.
+- `Set:card set` - all cards from a particular set.
+For example: `Set:The Road Darkens`.
 - `Type:card type` - all cards with a particular type.
 For example: `Type:Enemy`.
 - `Sphere:card sphere` - all cards with a particular sphere.
 For example: `Sphere:Boon`.
-- `Set:card set` - all cards from a particular set.
-For example: `Set:The Road Darkens`.
 - `Trait:card trait` - all cards with a particular trait.
 For example: `Trait:Rohan`.
 - `Keyword:keyword` - all cards with a particular keyword.
 For example: `Keyword:Safe`.
 - `Unique:1` - all unique cards.
+- `card name` - all copies of a card with a particular name.
+For example: `Shores of Anduin`.
+- `card GUID` - all copies of a card with a particular GUID.
+For example: `de8c3087-3a5d-424c-b137-fb548beb659e`.

 You can combine several filters with `&`.
-For example: `[The Aldburg Plot] & Trait:Suspicious` means all cards with trait `Suspicious` from `The Aldburg Plot` encounter set.
+For example: `[The Aldburg Plot] & Trait:Suspicious` means all cards with `Suspicious` trait from `The Aldburg Plot` encounter set.

 Instead of selecting all copies of a card you can specify exact number.
+For example:
+`4 One-feather Shirriff` means 4 copies of `One-feather Shirriff` and `1 Type:Enemy`
-For example: `1 Type:Enemy` means one copy of each different enemy.
+means one copy of each different enemy.

 A few more examples: